Science & Technology

 The advances behind ludicrous research

-This film brings together the finest discoveries of the Ig Nobel Prizes with the aim to reveal the genuine advances in science behind projects that have deceptively ludicrous titles.
+This film brings together the finest discoveries of the Ig Nobel Prizes to reveal the genuine advances in science behind projects with deceptively ludicrous titles.

 THE MEDIEVAL CITY OF ROCAMADOUR 52’